smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### 9th to 13th October

 * Added print of memory in use by thread, with warning is available memory drops below 500M
+* Added JConsole support
+* Added print of R process ID.
+It is not possible to access procxcess related information for this sub process in Java.

 #### Database TODO list (deferred to November 2017): SQL Server Port